stefmolin/build-your-own-simple-static-code-analyzer-talk/keynote.md

 <ul>
   <li class="fragment fade-in">
-    Represents syntactically-correct Python code (cannot be generated in the presence of syntax errors)
+    Represent syntactically-correct Python code (cannot be generated in the presence of syntax errors)
   </li>
   <li class="fragment fade-in">
     Created by the parser as an intermediary step when